iridant/register_and_login/README.md

 ![image](https://github.com/iridant/register_and_login/assets/10984744/456376ce-c2df-44c3-955f-c83de5ef0e18)

 ## TODO:
 - Fix access control vulnerability that I just introduced, userinput into localStorage poses a problem.
+(This may be able to be fixed by introducing sanity checks on protected routes by calling backend to verify user, should probably store JWT within localStorage?)
 - ...
 - Hook up the backend to the frontend
 - "Finish"